-The minimally-invasive FloTrac system is a practical, reliable solution for advanced hemodynamic monitoring that automatically calculates key flow parameters every 20 seconds.
-Continuous clarity provided by the FloTrac system offers proactive decision support to manage hemodynamic instability and ensure adequate perfusion.
+The minimally-invasive FloTrac system is a proven solution for advanced hemodynamic monitoring that automatically calculates key flow parameters every 20 seconds.
+Continuous clarity provided by the FloTrac system offers proactive decision support to manage hemodynamic instability and ensure adequate patient perfusion.

-The FloTrac sensor integrates with the Edwards HemoSphere platform to show patient status at a glance, for visual clinical support and increased clarity in volume administration during moderate and high-risk surgical procedures.
+The FloTrac sensor parameters displayed on the HemoSphere monitor show patient status at a glance, for visual clinical support and increased clarity in volume administration.

 - Stroke Volume (SV)

 86 Countries.*Used by clinicians worldwide for minimally-invasive volume management.

 Referenced in over 270+ clinical studies* spanning the OR and ICU

 Provides a clear hemodynamic picture across various patient conditions and surgical procedures